-Over the past 10 years, both the U.S. and Canadian governments have directed that all makers of air conditioning equipment halt production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
-These refrigerants have been typically used in air conditioners and heat pumps for a long time.
-These mandates are suppose to have the HVAC industry move to a more green friendly refrigerant with a technical code R410A.
-R410A has been proven to be safer for the environment.
+Over the past 10 years, both the U.S. and Canadian governments have instructed that all makers of air conditioning equipment halt production of the refrigerant R-22 (Freon) or Hydrochlorofluorocarbons (HCFCs).
+These refrigerants have been commonly used in air conditioners and heat pumps for a long time.
+These mandates are suppose to have the HVAC industry move to a more green friendly refrigerant with a technical label R410A.
+R410A has been shown to be safer for the environment.

 In late 2010 reputable air conditioning manufacturers began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
 These systems are more commonly called “dry charged units”.
-The units can legally be sold and installed which permits your Knoxville area HVAC contractor to charge the unit on-site with R22.
+These A/C units can legally be sold and installed allowing the HVAC contractor to charge the unit in the field with R22.
 R22 is still legal for AC repair or service a while longer.
 The purpose of these Dry Charged Units is to give the greater Knoxville area a more simple and cost effective replacement option for central air conditioners and heat pumps.
-However, these units also bypass the spirit of the mandates, which was intended to better protect our environment by moving the air conditioning industry to a more environmentally friendly refrigerant.
+However, these units also bypass the spirit of the mandates, which was to wean the industry off less eco-friendly refrigerants.

 Knoxville homeowners should be aware that these Dry Charged Units are permitted in the U.S. and Canada.
-Taking advantage of an unclear definition of the outdoor unit in these policies, the entire outdoor unit is technically looked upon as a replacement “part”.
+Because of some key ambiguities in the written policies, the entire outdoor unit is technically looked upon as a replacement “part”.
 As a result, condensers or heat pumps intended for use in a replacement R-22 system are often referred to as “Dry Charge” or “Nitrogen Charged” systems.
-Below are some Frequently Asked Questions about this recent A/C Dry Charge trend.
+Here are some Frequently Asked Questions about this recent A/C Dry Charge trend.

 Does it make sense to buy a Dry Charge Air Conditioning Unit?